Marker Logo

 Erected by Daughters of the American Revolution Calapooya Chapter.

 Topics and series.
-This historical marker is listed in these topic lists: Churches & Religion • Education.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+This historical marker is listed in these topic lists: EducationReligion & Religious Structures.
+In addition, it is included in the Daughters of the American Revolution series list.

 Location.
 43° 47.946′ N, 123° 3.902′ W. Marker is in Cottage Grove, Oregon, in Lane County.
-Marker is at the intersection of North H Street and Birch Avenue, on the right on North H Street.
+It is at the intersection of North H Street and Birch Avenue, on the right on North H Street.
 Touch for map.
 Marker is at or near this postal address: 147 North H Street, Cottage Grove OR 97424, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-River Road (about 600 feet away, measured in a direct line); The Applegate Trail - Southern Route to Oregon (about 600 feet away); The Changing Trail to Oregon (about 600 feet away); Crossing the Calapooya Mountains (about 600 feet away); A Trail by Any Other Name
+At least 8 other markers are within walking distance of this marker: The Knott Mine Gold Ore Stamp Mill (a few steps from this marker); Cottage Grove Museum (a few steps from this marker); River Road (about 600 feet away, measured in a direct line); The Applegate Trail - Southern Route to Oregon (about 600 feet away); The Changing Trail to Oregon (about 600 feet away); Crossing the Calapooya Mountains (about 600 feet away);

-Photographed By Larry Gertner, May 24, 2021
+Photographed by Larry Gertner, May 24, 2021

 2. Our Lady of Perpetual Help Roman Catholic Church